-When you see a dog foam at the mouth, more often than not your mind instantly jumps to one word: rabies.
+As dog owners, when you see a dog foam at the mouth, more often than not your mind instantly jumps to one word: rabies.
 While this is a potential cause of the foam around a dog’s mouth, the chances are pretty slim nowadays that rabies is the culprit, thanks to the mandatory vaccination programs in the United States.
+In some cases, it could be toad poisoning.
+If your dog licks or ingests a toad, there will be excessive drooling and foaming around the mouth.
 In fact, there are a lot of other reasons your dog could be sporting a little foam around those jowls.

 Reasons Your Dog Could Be Foaming At The Mouth